 I took the bait, and then off he’d fuck to his room, having riled me up, and him still as calm as the proverbial cucumber.

 So me and Kev were at Aberdeen v Celtic.
 Bobby Mimms kicks, Gillhaus’s head, over Charlie’s shoulder, BANG.
 Pittodrie erupts.
 I erupt.
 On my way back down from ten feet in the air, I remember what was really important at that moment.
 Amongst all the celebration in the South Stand, I turn to Kev, look him straight in the eyes, and nod, THERE!

 Thanks to that goal, I have won.
 Scottish football is not rubbish, it is fantastic, Charlie Nicholas is a brilliant player, and Aberdeen are by far the greatest team the world has ever seen…

-Of course Kev doesn’t respond, as he is too laid back to show any emotion, or care about anything, ever, but there is a hint of defeat on his face.
+Of course Kev doesn’t respond, as he is too laid back to show any emotion, but there is a hint of defeat on his face.
 All I needed for victory.
 So I sit back and wait for Aberdeen to kick on.
 A packed Pittodrie, Gillhaus and Charlie have just combined for that goal, let the show really begin.